(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Where are my chocolate lovers at?
-If you love chocolate as much as me, you will adore this dark chocolate silk pie!
+If you love chocolate as much as I do, you will adore this dark chocolate silk pie!
 It’s made up of a gluten free crust, a dark decadent chocolate filling, and topped with a dairy free whipped topping.
 It’s also allergy friendly – it’s gluten free, dairy free, and nut free.
 It really is the perfect holiday dessert.

 How do I store this pie?